justeslam/offsec2/notes/client_side_attacks.md

 Next, we'll start the Python3 web server on port 8000 to serve powercat.ps1, WsgiDAV for our WebDAV share /home/kali/webdav, and a Netcat listener on port 4444.

-To upload the library file to the SMB share, we'll use smbclient25 with the -c parameter to specify the put config.Library-ms command.
+To upload the library file to the SMB share, we'll use smbclient with the -c parameter to specify the put config.Library-ms command.
 Before we execute smbclient, we need to change our current directory to the library file's directory.
 We'll also delete the previously-created test.txt file from the WebDAV share.
 ```bash
 kali@kali:~$ cd webdav